 - show a strong prima facie case against the respondent;

-- show that there is a genuine risk that the assets will disappear either inside or outside the jurisdiction of the court prior to judgment; and
+- show that there is a genuine risk that the assets will disappear either inside or outside the jurisdiction of the court before judgment; and

 - give an undertaking in damages.